Chicago, Illinois Auto Accident Attorneys

 Step 5: Settlement or Trial

 After the discovery phase has concluded, the case will proceed to trial if the parties haven’t yet reached a settlement.
-A motor vehicle accident trial is a complex legal proceeding, and Chicago, Illinois auto accident attorneys Ankin Law Offices have considerable experience obtaining favorable settlements on behalf of clients, as well as vigorously advocating on clients’ behalf at trial.
+A motor vehicle accident trial is a complex legal proceeding, and Chicago, Illinois auto accident attorneys Ankin Law have considerable experience obtaining favorable settlements on behalf of clients, as well as vigorously advocating on clients’ behalf at trial.

 Get the Legal Advice You Need